-(1) If the contest is as to the eligibility or qualifications of the contestee, the General Assembly shall determine if the contestee is eligible and qualified.
+If the contest is as to the eligibility or qualifications of the contestee, the General Assembly shall determine if the contestee is eligible and qualified.
 If it determines that the contestee is not eligible or not qualified, it shall order a new election.

-Assembly shall determine which candidate received the highest number of votes.
+(2) If the contest is as to the conduct or results of the election, the General Assembly shall determine which candidate received the highest number of votes.
 If it can determine which candidate received the highest number of votes, it shall declare that candidate to be elected.
 If it cannot determine which candidate received the highest number of votes, it may order a new election, or may order such other relief as may be necessary and proper.
 If it determines that two or more candidates shall be equal and highest in votes, the provisions of G.S.
 147-4 shall apply.

-(g) Final Determination. - A copy of the final determination of the General Assembly under this section shall be filed with the Secretary of State and with the State
+Final Determination. - A copy of the final determination of the General Assembly under this section shall be filed with the Secretary of State and with the State